sobitd/e-fundi/README.md

 45
 ## Support and Contact Details
 46
-*For any queiries, suggestion or feedback, feel free to engage my audience through email: daniel.sobit@student.moringaschool.com
+*For any queiries, suggestion or feedback, feel free to engage th e-fundi tem through email: daniel.sobit@student.moringaschool.com
 47
 ​
 48
 ## Licence
 49
-MIT Licence 2022 by Daniel Sobit.
+MIT Licence 2022 by e-fundi team
 50
 ​
 51